-This is a case study looking realistically at a typical middle class couple’s combined super and personal wealth and their desired income in retirement at 65.
-They both have reasonable, but not huge, super and like most families they have one investment property, a few shares, as well as some cash.
+This is a case study looking realistically at a typical middle-class couple’s combined super and personal wealth and their desired income in retirement at 65.
+They both have reasonable, but not huge, super and like most families, they have one investment property, a few shares, as well as some cash.

-They are looking for some advice to give them confidence to be able to plan for their retirement.
+They are looking for some advice to give them the confidence to be able to plan for their retirement.
 They have seen the ASFA Retirement Standard and its estimate of $59,160 per year to fund a comfortable lifestyle.
 However, looking at what that covers, they feel they have worked hard and expect more from their retirement funds.
 We will examine the sustainability of the income they say would be required, $70,000 per annum through to their life expectancy based on their current assets.

 They would also like to know how sustainable their income would be if they stretched the limits and chose to have an $85,000 or $100,000 per year lifestyle in retirement.
 Based on the assumptions above, ASFA calculated how much 65-year-old retirees need for a comfortable retirement.

 We have also allowed for the following:

 • They usually spend less on reaching 80 so spending is reduced to $59,500 after 17 years;

 • Need less income when one passes away so spending reducing by 15 per cent on first death;

 • One-off additional expense – $30,000 after three years (car or big holiday for example);